Person in deep meditation with glowing energy visualization around their body

 Do this daily for 21 days before extending the duration.
 Consistency at 20 minutes beats occasional 60-minute sessions every time.

-Pair Your Meditation With a Daily Mind Movie
+Pair Your Meditation With a Daily Vision Board Video

 A mind movie reinforces your visualization practice through sight, sound, and emotion.
 Create one in minutes with AI.